TomasMertian/Heratokk/README.md

 ###

-<p align="left">✨ - I am interested in programming.<br>📚 - I am currently studying a University Degree in Programming. <br>🎯 - Goals: Work as a BackEnd or DevOps programmer</p>
+<p align="left"> - I am interested in programming.<br> - I am currently studying a University Degree in Programming. <br> - Goals: Work as a BackEnd or DevOps programmer</p>

 ###